The importance of Cloud Access Security Broker (CASB) grows as businesses rapidly adopt new cloud collaboration technologies and platforms.

-- How are users authenticate into those cloud apps?
+- How are users authenticated into those cloud apps?

 - Do you control the user identity store or is it at the CSPs?

-- How do you ensure that only authorised personnel is sanctioned to cloud apps?
+- How do you ensure that only authorized personnel is sanctioned to cloud apps?

-- How do you control that appropriate authentication mechanisms are implemented outside your corporate perimeter?
+- How do you control the implementation of the appropriate authentication mechanisms outside your corporate perimeter?

 - Is confidential or regulated data being stored in the CSP’s data centers?
 If so, is it encrypted and who holds the keys?